 What I liked:

 The relationships that Vivian made with the other characters were the best part of this book.
 There was something Vivian learned from every person that came into her life.
 Sometimes people came into her life for a brief moment, and sometimes she created lasting friendships with people she grew to love.
 However, it was clear that every relationship, whether long or short, played a role in creating who Vivian Morris was.
-I have always believed that everyone who comes into your life plays a role.
-It could be a brief one, someone you enjoy at that time, or a life long friendship.
-I feel this was one of the most critical messages from City of Girls.
+I have always believed that everyone who comes into your life plays a certain role.
+It could be a brief relationship, someone you enjoy at that time, or a life long friendship.
+I feel this was one of the most important messages from City of Girls.